ObiWanBonobi/Professor-Oaks-Blog/README.md

 ![Main blog page](static/images/readme/blog.png)

-- One post contains the post details, and at the bottom shows how many comments have been posted on this post.
+- Each post contains that post details, and at the bottom shows how many comments have been posted on this post.

 ![One post details](static/images/readme/one-post.png)